knewyousir/HW-session-10/readme.md

 databaseURL: "XXXXXXXXX",
 ```

-And use it in your copy of `base.js`:
+And use it in your own copy of `base.js`:

-Now add another sign in method using Facebook, Twitter etc.
+* Add another sign in method using Facebook, Twitter etc.
+* Only admins should be able to delete pirates - move the delete pirate function to PirateForm

 ## Persisting the Data Continued